-IE33 The following example illustrates a format of a statement of comprehensive income and statement of financial position that may be used by entities whose share capital is not equity as defined in IAS 32 because the entity has an obligation to repay the share capital on demand but does not have all the features or meet the conditions in paragraphs 16A and 16B or paragraphs 16C and 16D.
+IE33 The following example illustrates an income statement and balance sheet format a format of a statement of comprehensive income and statement of financial position that may be used by entities whose share capital is not equity as defined in HKAS 32 because the entity has an obligation to repay the share capital on demand but does not have all the features or meet the conditions in paragraphs 16A and 16B or paragraphs 16C and 16D.
 Other formats are possible.